Black Undergraduate Law Internship Program

 AVENUE: Black Undergraduate Law Internship Program

-Avenue is a new internship program to help Black undergraduate students in Canada gain real-world experience in the legal industry.
+Now in its second year, Avenue is an annual internship program to help Black undergraduate students in Canada gain real-world experience in the legal industry.
 It provides individuals who may be interested in a legal career with an opportunity to build their resumes and create a professional network – all while getting paid.

 This 12-week internship program is designed to provide a pathway to help you learn about careers in law and receive professional guidance and mentorship to support your next career steps or application to law school.

 If you identify as Black, are enrolled in or have recently completed an undergraduate program in Canada, and are considering a career in law, you are encouraged to apply.
-Applications for summer 2022 will open in fall 2021.
+Applications for summer 2023 will open in winter 2022.

 Black lawyers are underrepresented in the legal profession, and in order to make a meaningful change, we need multifaceted solutions that break down barriers and invite more members of the Black Community across Canada into the profession.
 With programs like Avenue, the legal profession will be enriched by accessing even more diverse talent.
 I look forward to meeting the next generation of Black students who are eager to build a rewarding career in law.